JeffreyHelder/JeffreyHelder/README.md

 ___
 ### About Me
 My main goal is to work my way up to be a Software Engineer, but that doesn't happen overnight!
+One day I'll settle down to teach... or maybe start my own company/studio.
+Depends how ambitious I feel after all this ;)
 Checkout my [website](https://www.jeffreyhelder.com/).
 **New site coming 2021** to showcase my non-stop progress!
 ___